bwa-mem2/bwa-mem2/README.md

 Ii is not multinode ready due to the shared reference not implemented yet.

+commit a0d0f22:

+1) implementing the shared memory aspect reference string and pac are loaded in shared memory

+commit first:

 Tested on Intel Broadwell
 with mpicxx --version
 icpc (ICC) 17.0.6 20171215